mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 The team that found this wasn't watching my code.
 They were watching their own dashboards, and the pattern was obvious enough from their side that they traced it back to my query faster than I noticed anything myself.
 That's not a story about their vigilance, it's a story about my blind spot.

-*The lesson: if the only way you find out your query is expensive is a downstream team's dashboard, you don't have observability into your own queries, you have someone else's goodwill.*
+*The lesson: if an agent tool can create load that your own team cannot attribute, you do not have observability into the tool.
+You have someone else's dashboard and goodwill.*

 ---